muratk5n/thirdwave/en/README.md

 ---

-Program about "generation change"; the younger generation supposedly wanting change and proposing stuff..
+News segment about "generation change"; the younger generation supposedly wanting change and proposing stuff..
 Even that is getting old.

 ---